M64GitHub/SmartHacker/README.md

 ## Quick info

-This readme has to be updated.
-The tool allows for
  - decode blocks of SmartMeter data
  - can read data via serial port
  - works and tested under windows, gnu/linux, mac OSX